 DTIM Interval: (Delivery Traffic Indication Message) 3 is the default setting.

-A DTIM is a countdown informing clients of the next window for listening to broadcast and multicast messages.
+A DTIM is a countdown informing clients of the next window

 WMM Function: WMM is QoS for your wireless network.
 This will improve the quality of video and voice applications for your wireless clients.